Wordpress-Development/official-flowershop/README.md

 - Slider Background (select an image from your own or you may use the theme's one from the media library)
 -  Accepted Cards Image (select your own image or you may use the theme's one from the media library)
 -  Menus > Menu Locations and select "Primary > Primary Menu" and "Topmenu > Top Menu"

+## Customization
+We are using LESS processor to handle CSS styles for this Theme.
+Files are located in 'css/less' folder inside the theme directory.
+We strongly reccomend that you dont directly edit those files as your changes might be lost when you update your theme.

+There are two ways to edit styles:
+* **Wtih LESS-CSS** simply create a new file called 'custom.less' inside the 'css/less' folder and add your Less styles there (or just CSS for that matter)
+* **With CSS** If you are not familiar with LESS-CSS, you may create a new file called 'custom.css' inside the 'css' folde and add your CSS styles there

 ## Support